thetawavegame/thetawave-legacy/README.md

 You can find out more about the game from its [gameplay](https://amethyst.github.io/theta-wave/gameplay.html) to contributing [code](https://amethyst.github.io/theta-wave/contributing.html).

+## Build and Run

+If you are on MacOS remove the `vulkan` feature in Cargo.toml and replace with `metal`.

+To build and run: `cargo run --release`

 ## Credits

 - Font: [Space Madness](https://mozz.itch.io/space-madness) by Robert Frye -